wishful-project/wishrem_controllers_dockers/README.md

 ================

 Install docker compose (docker_install.sh on Ubuntu 16.04) and run rebuild_docker.sh.

+After install you should run console application dockers manually For node controller:
+	sudo docker exec -it wishrem_nodes_controller bash And then:
+	uniflex-agent --config config_master.yaml

+For REM console:
+	sudo docker exec -it wishrem_rem_console bash
+And then:
+	uniflex-agent --config config_console.yaml

 ## Acknowledgement
 The research leading to these results has received funding from the European